json-schema-org/upgrade-downgrade-rules/DSL/conditions.md

 #### `match-all` Property Explanation

 The match-all property allows operations to be applied to all the keywords at a specified path.
+Conditions evaluates to `true` if any of the iterable subschema matches.

 Here's a detailed explanation: